Gernott/mask/Documentation/Introduction/Index.rst

 because it was easy to define a bunch of fields without worrying about SQL column definitions (besides the one needed for the flexform itself).

-The big disadvantage is, that flexform is a so called anonymoues construct and is not designed for complex relations.
+The big disadvantage is, that flexform is a so called anonymous construct and is not designed for complex relations.
 It disallows inline fields inside inline fields for example.
 The other thing is the lack of type safety, which is usually accomplished with sql column types and appropriate PHP class attributes.